 - 1 green pepper, diced

 - spices: 1/2 tsp each: paprika, oregano, thyme, cayenne, kosher salt

 - about 1 lb of cooked chicken, cubed

-- 2 andouille links, sliced lengthwise in half, then into half-moons (can substitute equal amount of smoked sausage; a half-loop of Hillshire Farms smoked sausage, for example)
+- 2 andouille links, sliced lengthwise in half, then into half-moons (can substitute equal amount of smoked sausage)

 - about 5 oz of frozen okra, defrosted (optional)

-Slowly stir in the chicken stock.
+Slowly stir in the chicken stock; start with four cups, and if you like it a bit thinner add more.
 Turn the heat up to high, bring to a boil, then turn down to a simmer.
 Partially cover the pot so it stays at a low simmer.
 Cook for about an hour; the gumbo will thicken.
 Taste after about a half hour, and adjust seasoning if needed.

 Have you made gumbo before?
 I’d love to hear your tips and tricks!